uditalias/propserver/README.md

 Sometimes you want to be notified on each frame about a property change so you can handle things in a more responsive way.
-Consider when you have an element on a page, and you want to check its `offsetTop` property so you know when the element is inside the viewport.
+Consider when you have an element on a page, and you want to check its `offsetTop` property so you know when the element is inside/outside the viewport.
-You can observe the element `offetTop` propserver and be notified on each frame when the property changed.
+You can observe the element `offetTop` with propserver and be notified when it changes.

-**This module should be used on the client side. don't use it with node**
+**This module should be used on the client side**

 ## Install
 Install via npm with